Anaheim School To Allow Grad To Wear Air Force Sash During Ceremony

 ANAHEIM (CBSLA) – A high school in Anaheim will allow an Air Force enlistee to don a special sash during graduation after he was initially told it would not be allowed.

-Esperanza High School in Anaheim told CBS2 Thursday that it will allow Logan Freese Hill to wear the special sash during graduation which was given to Hill by his recruiter.
+Esperanza High School in Anaheim told CBS2 Thursday that it will allow Logan Freese Hill to wear the special sash during graduation, which was given to Hill by his recruiter.

 This comes after Hill said he was told by the school that he would not be allowed to wear it over his gown because it was not issued by the school.